Cedricpasquier/Projet_PWOM_Back/README.md

 This is the back end for our API school project.

 This project is composed of a Spring boot application for our REST API.
-The vue end is in this project :
+The front end is in this project : [Front Project](https://github.com/Dedridec/Projet_PWOM_Front)

+If you are using both project, specify a port for the spring boot application.
+(VM option -Dserver.port=8081)

 ## Project requirement